emilianotisato/nova-tinymce/readme.md

+# Important!
+This package is not maintained anymore.
+If someone has the time and want to do it I can give you ownership

-# Laravel Nova TinyMCE editor (with images upload capabilities!)
+## Laravel Nova TinyMCE editor (with images upload capabilities!)

 This Nova package allow you to use [TinyMCE editor](https://tiny.cloud) for text areas.
 You can customize the editor options and... you can **upload images to your server** and put them right there on the content without leaving the text editor!!
 ![Editor](docs/img.png)